Samsara is the best asset tracking system, due to its real-time GPS tracking and helpful auto-alerts.

 Asset tag type: GPS, RFID, barcodes

-Tenna is best for businesses that have a lot of small or fixed assets in addition to powered ones.
-The platform tracks data on every asset your business owns: It works with GPS Bluetooth devices, short-range RFID, and scannable barcodes.
-For comparison, Samsara only supports GPS devices.
+Tenna is best for businesses that have a lot of small or fixed assets in addition to powered ones, since it works with GPS Bluetooth devices, short-range RFID, and scannable barcodes.
+In comparison, Samsara only supports GPS devices.

 Pros